yue2388253/inet/tutorials/visualization/doc/step3.rst

    :start-at: [Config Visualization03]
    :end-before: #---

-The length of the axes is set to 100m and their origin is set 0.5m above the playground's level.
+The length of the axes is set to 100m and their origin is placed 0.5m above the map's level.

 Results